-Charles Spurgeon, the great Baptist pastor at London’s Metropolitan Tabernacle (in the mid-1800’s), was known for his bold evangelistic style of preaching.
-In fact, he is credited (along with George Whitfield, Charles Finney, and others) with the “altar call” or “invitation” moment that became popular in many Baptist churches (and other protestant churches) in the 1900s.
+Dwight L. Moody, the great American evangelist/pastor, was known for his powerful preaching and evangelistic fervor.
+He preached in America and England and saw thousands of people come to faith in Christ.
+He became the pastor of the Chicago Avenue Church in Chicago and preached throughout the United States in the mid to late 1800s.
 On one occasion a woman challenged him, saying she didn’t like his way of evangelism.
 As he talked to her, he asked how she shared with Christ others and over the course of the conversation she had to admit that she really didn’t.
-To that, Spurgeon answered, “Well, I like my way better than yours.”
+To that, Moody answered, “Well, I like my way better than yours.”

 What is your way of telling others about Jesus?
 If you are a follower of Jesus, you are the light of the world.
 Jesus says that you are not to hide out, but you are to let your light shine before others.
 So how are you intentionally doing this?

 I thought about entitling this post, “Being Yourself” or “You’ve Got Style”.
 There are actually as many “styles” of evangelism as there are people, because it takes all kinds of believers to reach all kinds of unbelievers.
 Do this exercise: Read through each one thoughtfully and decide which one best describes you (most of us will lean toward more than one but you’ll discover yourself in one style primarily).
 Determine which one you are and then hone that “style” and the skills/gifts that God brings with that particular style.
 The six styles below are adapted from “Becoming a Contagious Christian”, by Bill Hybels.
 A wonderful, practical guide to personal evangelism.